dyno-might/dyno-might.github.io/about.md

 </form>

 There's just the one step to subscribe, no second form or confirmation link or whatever.
-(If you don't like handing out your email address, consider using an relay service like [this](https://duckduckgo.com/email/) or [this](https://addy.io/) or [this](https://simplelogin.io/pricing/).
+(If you don't like handing out your email address, consider using a relay service like [this](https://duckduckgo.com/email/) or [this](https://addy.io/) or [this](https://simplelogin.io/pricing/).
 Privacy good.)

 {% comment %}
 Or you can subscribe <a href="https://dynomight.substack.com/">at substack</a> or via [RSS](/feed.xml).
 Or you can not subscribe at all ಠ_ಠ.